 Hans Jaeger is a German doctor from Munich who fell in love with the Lazio coastline, near the Gulfs of Gaeta and Naples in southern Italy.
 With his wife, he bought an unfinished house — a cemento armato, a concrete structure lost at the top of a hill.

-Thanks to a talented Italian architect, this grey skeleton became an elegant and deconstructed white villa, a palace of penetrating angles in the kingdom of curves where hills look like breasts.
+Thanks to a talented Italian architect, this grey skeleton became an elegant and deconstructed white villa, a palace of penetrating angles in the kingdom of curves.
 This is maybe one of the most beautiful parts of Italy and, at the same time, one of the least famous (even though it’s near Rome and only one hour from Naples).